stefanoverna/graphql8/guides/mutations/mutation_classes.md

   - /queries/mutations/
 ---

-GraphQL _mutations_ are special fields: instead of reading data or performing calculations, they may _modify_ the application state.
+GraphQL8 _mutations_ are special fields: instead of reading data or performing calculations, they may _modify_ the application state.
 For example, mutation fields may:

 - Create, update or destroy records in the database
 - Establish associations between already-existing records in the database